gcovr/gcovr/CONTRIBUTING.rst

     # run the simple1 tests only for XML
     python3 -m pytest -k 'xml and simple1'

-    # set filters using the Makefile:
-    make test TEST_OPTS="-k 'xml and simple1'"

 To see all tests, run pytest in ``-v`` verbose mode.
 To see which tests would be run, add the ``--collect-only`` option.